MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 ### Local compute context

-This is the default. *revoscalepy** runs locally on all platforms.
+This is the default.
+The **revoscalepy** library runs locally on all platforms.
 On a standalone Linux or windows system, data and operations are local to the machine.
 On Spark, a local compute context means that data and operations are local to current execution environment (typically, an edge node).

 ### Remote compute context

-In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server, supported on Spark and SQL Server.
+In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server on Spark or SQL Server.
 For example, script running on Windows might shift execution to a Spark cluster to process data there.
-Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.

 On Spark, set the compute context to [RxSpark](RxSpark.md) cluster and give the cluster name.
 In this context, if you call a function that can run in parallel, the task is distributed across data nodes in the cluster, where the operation is co-located with the data.
-This capability is built into Spark.

-On SQL Server, set the compute context to [RxInSQLServer](RxSInqlServer.md).
+On SQL Server, set the compute context to [RxInSQLServer](RxInSqlServer.md).
 There are two primary use cases for remote compute context:

 + Call Python functions in T-SQL script or stored procedures running on SQL Server.